-3. Programme management, monitoring and delivery of results
+3. Programme management, monitoring and quality control of results

-Plan and/or collaborate with internal and external partners to establish monitoring benchmarks, performance indicators and other UNICEF/UN system indicators and measurements to assess and strengthen performance accountability, coherence, and delivery of concrete and sustainable results for the assigned sector in nutrition programmes.
+- Coordinate, plan and/or collaborate with internal and external partners to establish monitoring benchmarks, performance indicators and other UNICEF/UN system indicators and measurements to assess and strengthen performance accountability, coherence and delivery of concrete and sustainable results in nutrition programmes. - Participate in monitoring and evaluation exercises, programme reviews and annual health reviews with the government and other counterparts to assess progress and to determine required action/interventions to achieve results. - Identify lessons learned and use knowledge gained for development planning and timely intervention to achieve goals. - Monitor programmes and projects to assess progress, identify bottlenecks and potential problems; and take timely decisions to resolve issues and/or refer to relevant officials for timely resolution.

-- Participate in monitoring and evaluation exercises, programme reviews and annual health reviews with the government and other counterparts to assess progress and to determine required action and interventions to achieve results. - Prepare and assess monitoring and evaluation reports to identify gaps, strengths and/or weaknesses in programme management.
-Identify lessons learned and use knowledge gained for development planning and timely intervention to achieve goals. - Actively monitor programmes and projects through field visits, surveys and/or exchange of information with partners and stakeholders to assess progress, identify bottlenecks and potential problems, and take timely decisions to resolve issues and/or refer to relevant officials for timely resolution. - Plan, monitor and verify the optimum and appropriate use of sectoral programme resources (financial, administrative and other assets) confirming compliance with organizational rules, regulations, procedures, donor commitments, and standards of accountability.
-Ensure timely reporting and liquidation of resources. - Prepare regular and mandated programme/project reports for management, donors and partners to keep them informed of programme progress.
+- Plan, approve, monitor and control the use of programme resources (financial, administrative and other assets) confirming compliance with organizational rules, regulations, procedures, standards of accountability and integrity, donor commitments.
+Ensure timely reporting and liquidation of resources. - Submit Programme/project reports to donors and other partners to keep them informed on Programme progress and critical issues.